Table of Contents

 - Example 1: You regularly receive messages from workplace colleagues that include important work-related documents as attachments.
 You could create this search:

-Your new saved search folder “Unread work attachments” will contain all messages that are unread, have attachments, and were sent from the "MyWorkplace" domain.
+Your new saved search folder “Unread work attachments” will show all messages that are unread, have attachments, and were sent from the "MyWorkplace" domain.
 All future messages meeting all three criteria will show up in your new folder as well.

 - Example 2: You like to filter out lower-priority messages to reduce clutter.
 For example you may have chosen to receive notifications from businesses you patronize, but like to quickly read and dispose of those messages.
 You could create a saved search like this:

-Your new saved search folder “Promotional Stuff” will contain any messages that are from the address “email@example.com”, OR have “discount” in the subject line, OR have the word “customer” somewhere in the address or display name (“customer.service”, “Customer Support” etc.) After a quick read you can then delete those messages individually.
+Your new saved search folder “Promotional Stuff” will show any messages that are from the address “email@example.com”, OR have “discount” in the subject line, OR have the word “customer” somewhere in the address or display name (“customer.service”, “Customer Support” etc.) After a quick read you can then delete those messages individually.